-The DNS Lookup tool is an important part of our DNS tools, and well suited as an online replacement for the popular nslookup command line tool.
-It queries the Domain Name System (DNS) to translate hostnames into IP addresses, and reversely lookup IP addresses into hostnames.
+IPAddress.com's DNS Lookup tool is an important part of network troubleshooting tools, and well suited as an online replacement for the popular "nslookup" command line tool that is found in operating systems.
+A lookup for DNS queries the Domain Name System and translates hostnames into IP addresses.
+It also reverses IP addresses and points them into hostnames.

-Enter a domain, hostname, IPv4 or IPv6 address in the input field below, then select a DNS resource record type and start the DNS lookup by clicking on the corresponding button.
+Use our tool below by entering a domain, hostname, IPv4 or IPv6 address in the input field.
+Select a DNS resource record type (default is auto) and start the DNS lookup by clicking on the corresponding button.

-Our DNS checker supports a large variety of DNS record types that can be chosen from the select box above (you can find an explanation of the most commonly used record types below).
+Here are the record types for DNS shown by query type, domain, hostname, and IP address.
+Our checker supports a large variety of DNS record types that can be chosen from the select box above.
 If you leave the DNS record type selection on auto, a name server lookup will be performed for the most common DNS records depending on the input as shown here:

 - Domains : A, AAAA, MX, NS, SOA, TXT records

 - Hostnames : A, AAAA, CNAME, TXT records